Nullreff/redpile-old/docs/blocks.md

 Requires: `direction`

-Powers wires and switches off when powered.
+Powers adjacent wires and conductors above it.
+It switches off when powered.

 ### PISTON